phoenixframework/phoenix/guides/docs/plug.md

 At the simplest level, the Plug specification comes in two flavors: *function plugs* and *module plugs*.

 ## Function Plugs
 In order to act as a plug, a function simply needs to accept a connection struct (`%Plug.Conn{}`) and options.
-It also needs to return the connection struct.
+It also needs to return a connection struct.
 Any function that meets those criteria will do.
 Here's an example.

 ```elixir
 def put_headers(conn, key_values) do